 - Clean, gently-used furniture

-The Family Violence Project collects and donates used books to the inmate library at the Kennebec County Correctional Facility.
+- Through Books Behind Bars, The Family Violence Project collects and donates used books to the inmate library at the Kennebec County Correctional Facility.
 Most acceptable are modern, up-to-date books on self-improvement, or instructional books about arts and crafts, sewing, carpentry, etc. Books that address the effects of addiction and abuse are appreciated.
-Novels are welcomed, although books with gratuitous violence are screened out.
+Novels are welcome, although books with gratuitous violence are screened out.
 For more information, please contact Robin at [email protected]